bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 The SynDip benchmark is based on samples from two individuals: CHM1 and CHM13.
 One of them (CHM13) is also the basis of the new [telomere-to-telomere](https://www.genome.gov/about-genomics/telomere-to-telomere) (T2T) reference genome, so it's possible to validate most STR variants in the truth set by checking that at least one allele matches the T2T reference sequence.

-*NOTE*: STR contractions that failed hg38 ⇒ T2T liftover due to an  “IndelStraddlesMultipleIntevals” error were included in the truth set without these validation steps as I consider this to be a technical issue with liftover rather than a problem with the variant itself.
-This applies to 60,590 (77%) of STR contractions.

 <table>
    <tr>
       <th> </th>